erikjhordan-rey/Android-Oreo-8/README.md

-# What’s new in Android 8.0 for developers?  (work-in-progress 👷🔧️👷‍♀️⛏)
+# What’s new in Android 8.0 for developers?

 ![](./art/oreo.png)